edward-dam/pebbleworld/README.md

 ### description
 <br />

-Map of the world watchface with location, temperature, date and time.
+Map of the world watchface with location, temperature, date and time.<br />
 <br />

 Options: